dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Lookup.

-This API method simply takes a dot name, and optionally also a clone name, and converts it to a filesystem ID.
-If no clone name is given, it returns the master filesystem ID of the dot, which is the ID of the dot itself; however, if a clone name is given, you just get the filesystem ID of the clone, which is different to the master filesystem ID.
+This API method simply takes a dot name, and optionally also a branch name, and converts it to a branch ID.
+If no branch name is given, it returns the master branch ID of the dot.

 ##### Request.

-On a local cluster, let's look up master filesystem ID of the `test` dot.
+On a local cluster, let's look up master branch ID of the `test` dot.

 ```json
 {